Plymouth Gold: History

 Plymouth Gold was launched on 19 May 1975, as Plymouth Sound, broadcasting on 97.0 FM and 261 metres medium wave (1152 AM).
-It was one of the earliest ILR's to launch in the UK and was the first commercial radio station for the West Country.
+It was one of the earliest ILRs to launch in the UK and was the first commercial radio station for the West Country.

 Towards the end of the 1980s/ early 1990s, as with most other ILRs Plymouth Sound split into two stations; the FM frequency remained as Plymouth Sound and the AM service became Plymouth Sound AM.
 After being owned (either fully or partly) by the GWR Group, the Capital Group and The Local Radio Company, throughout the 1990s, the station was fully bought by the GWR Group around 2000.
 On 7 February 2000 Plymouth Sound AM was re-branded Classic Gold 1152 (Plymouth).
 Due to ownership rules the GWR Group had to sell off all of their Classic Gold stations.
 They were sold to the UBC Media Group, although the GWR Group did keep a 20% stake in the brand.
 The 20% stake was increased to 100% in 2007 and GCap assumed full control of both Capital Gold and the Classic Gold Digital Network, merging the two networks, and renaming it simply Gold on 3 August.

-Present day
+Later years

-Plymouth Gold until recently, had around 20 hours a day of networked programming.
-Only the weekday drivetime show was local and was presented by Peter Greig.
-Network shows still have local adverts, information and news aired at selected intervals.
-The station plays the best songs from the 1960s to today (although songs from the 1960s, 1970s and 1980s do predominate).
+Plymouth Gold formerly had around 20 hours a day of networked programming.
+Only the weekday drivetime show was local.
+Network shows still had local adverts, information and news aired at selected intervals.
+The station mostly played music from the 1960s, 1970s and 1980s.
 According to the RAJAR results for the period ending December 2006, the station had a total of 6,000 listeners and a 1.1% market share.